raspberrypi/style-guide/style-guide.md

 *   FireWire – trademark
 *   Flash – capitalise if referring to Adobe Flash; if referring to Adobe Flash, *Flash* is a trademark, so use as an adjective.
 Do not confuse with *flash memory*, which is not capitalised and can be used as a noun.
 *   flash memory
+*   floating-point - adjective, as in 'floating-point number'
 *   friend – can be used as a verb if referring to social networking.
 See *unfriend*.
 *   FTP – File Transfer Protocol (note capitalisation)
 *   full-screen